-You can also use recruitment analytics to answer questions like, what is the is the cost of hire for a position, what part of the recruitment funnel do candidates drop out most, which sourcing channel provides the best candidates and so much more.
+You can also use recruitment analytics to answer questions like what is the cost of hiring for a position; what part of the recruitment funnel candidates drop out most; what sourcing channel provides the best candidates and so much more.
 Answering these questions will help to improve decision-making in these areas.

 For instance, if recruits are brought into a company leave within three months, it may indicate that there has been a mistake in the selection and onboarding process.